SEO vs PPC: Which One Has Better ROI?

 Is SEO or PPC better for my brand?

-You’ve read all this way and want to know who the definitive winner is in the SEO vs PPC debate.
+You’ve read all this way and want to know who the definitive winner is.
 The best answer for many businesses is, “Why not create an SEO and PPC synergy?”

-SEO and PPC are complementary in terms of occupying more real estate on the Google SERP.
-In that way, PPC and SEO work together to push down the competition and making a stronger brand impression, so you can maximize your ROI by using both strategies in tandem.
+SEO and PPC integration allows you to occupy more real estate on the Google SERP.
+In that way, PPC and SEO work together to push down the competition and make a stronger brand impression.
+As a result, you can maximize your marketing ROI by using both strategies in tandem.

 SEO is clearly the stronger option for your long-term traffic, conversions and ROI, and with its compounding effect, the stronger you get at SEO the more benefits you’ll realize.
-Organic search covers a variety of types of content (e.g., web pages, blog posts, videos, podcasts, infographics, presentations, reports, etc.), enabling your team to get creative and showcase your brand differentiation and personality more effectively than PPC.
+Organic search also covers a variety of types of content (e.g., web pages, blog posts, videos, podcasts, infographics, presentations, reports, etc.).
+That enables your team to get creative and showcase your brand differentiation and personality more effectively than PPC.